cockpit-project/cockpit/doc/urls.md

  * ```/cockpit/static``` static files available without authentication.
 Files are cached for as long as possible, and names *must* change when the contents of the file changes.
+The exception to this is when the application refers to a different machine.
+In that case the user must be authenticated to serve those files and the cache varies on cookie.

  * ```/cockpit/login``` authenticates a user and sets cookie based on application name.